MaximIntegratedAI/.github/profile/README.md

 5. The reference design repository, which contains host applications and sample applications for reference designs such as [MAXREFDES178/Cube Camera](https://www.analog.com/en/design-center/reference-designs/maxrefdes178.html):
+   *Note - Examples for EVkits and Feather boards are part of the MSDK*

     [refdes](https://github.com/MaximIntegratedAI/refdes)

-    *Note: Examples for EVkits and Feather boards are part of the MSDK*